eezstreet/SWATEliteForce/README.md

  * In CO-OP, suspect skins were visible despite only SWAT skins being available for use.
 All skins are available for use now.
  * You could reload the same magazine back into the weapon, if it was the highest-containing, but not full magazine.
  * Spoken lines by TOC on the expansion missions would cut off if the player used the shout button
- * Wedges did not appear on the player model.
+ * Wedges did not appear in players' holsters.
  * If a suspect unlocked a door, it is still "known" as a locked door.
  * The enemy "CallForHelp" speech was rarely/if at all triggering.
  * The enemy "AnnouncedSpottedOfficerSurprised" speech now plays.
  * Applying a loadout to the whole team in a Quick Mission which has locked equipment allowed the player to bypass the locked equipment entirely.
- * Enemies could spawn in an unreachable spot on The Wolcott Projects.
+ * Enemies could spawn in an unreachable spot on The Wolcott Projects (QMM only), making it impossible to collect the evidence.
  * The gunshot sound effects on Northside Vending and Amusements from the laundromat would not play correctly on the expansion (but would in the vanilla game).
  * The gunshot sound effects on A-Bomb Nightclub from the stage would not play correctly on the expansion (but would in the vanilla game).
  * On Fresnal St. Station, hostages that spawned on the train platform would scream endlessly after a suspect escaped.